Prolog: Turing completeness

 This illustrates how any computation can be expressed declaratively as a sequence of state transitions, implemented in Prolog as a relation between successive states of interest.

 Implementation

 ISO Prolog

-The ISO Prolog standard consists of two parts.
+The International Organization for Standardization (ISO) Prolog technical standard consists of two parts.
 ISO/IEC 13211-1, published in 1995, aims to standardize the existing practices of the many implementations of the core elements of Prolog.
 It has clarified aspects of the language that were previously ambiguous and leads to portable programs.
 There are three corrigenda: Cor.1:2007, Cor.2:2012, and Cor.3:2017.
 ISO/IEC 13211-2, published in 2000, adds support for modules to the standard.
 The standard is maintained by the ISO/IEC JTC1/SC22/WG17 working group.
 ANSI X3J17 is the US Technical Advisory Group for the standard.

 Compilation

 For efficiency, Prolog code is typically compiled to abstract machine code, often influenced by the register-based Warren Abstract Machine (WAM) instruction set.
 Some implementations employ abstract interpretation to derive type and mode information of predicates at compile time, or compile to real machine code for high performance.
 Devising efficient implementation methods for Prolog code is a field of active research in the logic programming community, and various other execution methods are employed in some implementations.
 These include clause binarization and stack-based virtual machines.